 5. Facts about ovarian cancer regarding survival rates

 Forty-six percent of women live for at least 5 years after the initial diagnosis.
 This survival rate varies in accordance with the grade of development of the tumor and with the age of the patient when evaluated.

 6. Early detection is the key to successful treatment

 Timely detection is key to an effective treatment that is less aggressive.

 When successful in diagnosing in the early phase, patients have a 90% chance of overcoming the disease.
 Because of this, it’s fundamental to take into account the possible symptoms and, before suspecting anything, see a doctor or gynecologist.

 Read more: How is Ovarian Cancer Detected?

 Erroneously, most women believe that they can detect ovarian cancer by way of a pap smear test.
 Even though it is advisable to do so, this doesn’t function as a method to find abnormalities in the reproductive system.

-Considering that all of us women are at risk of this cancer, it’s a good idea to pay attention to this information and consult with your doctor as soon as there’s any suspicion.
+Considering that all of us women are at risk of this cancer, it’s a good idea to pay attention to this facts about ovarian cancer and consult with your doctor as soon as there’s any suspicion.